Skip to content

 Good schools benefit everyone in the community, not just those with children.
 Quality schools keep property values high, attract families and businesses to the area, and produce educated graduates who contribute positively to the community.
 Also, since this measure doesn’t raise taxes, it maintains community assets (schools and an educated workforce) with no extra cost.

-The ballot measure legally restricts the funds to the specific purposes listed (employee compensation, technology, facilities).
+The ballot measure legally restricts the funds to the purpose of employee compensation.
 By law, the school district must account for those funds and use them only for those categories.
 Additionally, the School Board participates in yearly audits that provide external transparency on the use of public funds.
 In addition, the board approved a detailed priority plan to guide the use of the funds at their September 2025 board meeting pending passage of the tax initiative.
 Click this link to view the plan: Click this link to view the plan

-The community can also see results: for instance, announced pay raises, technology purchases made, and a list of maintenance projects completed.
+The community can also see results with announced pay raises and continued employment of quality educators.
 ZCSD has a proven track record of responsible financial stewardship.
 Voters can trust that the funds will go exactly where they are promised.

 The district’s budget is already lean, directed mostly toward basic operations and instruction.
 Teacher salaries are currently funded through state allocations and existing local taxes, but those sources are not keeping pace with rising costs and competitive pay levels.
-We have pursued grants and state funds for technology and facility needs when possible, but those are not sufficient or reliable year to year.
-Major facility repairs are very expensive and can’t always be handled within the routine maintenance budget without a funding source for long-term maintenance.
-The stakeholder advisory groups looked at options and strongly recommended this approach as without this rededicated tax, the district would likely have to either go without these improvements or come back in a few years asking for additional funds.
+The stakeholder advisory groups looked at options and strongly recommended this approach as without this rededicated tax, the district would likely have to either go without this compensation or come back in a few years asking for additional funds.
 The reallocation is the prudent path that avoids cuts, and a bigger tax ask later.

 Zachary has a tradition of providing students with opportunities in academics, arts, and athletics, and has worked hard NOT to make cuts in these areas, as many other districts have.
 ZCSD knows the importance of these programs to our families, as well as the community’s tremendous support and belief in these programs.
 Excellence in these areas has made Zachary a fantastic place to receive an education.
 However, many of these programs are seen as supplemental and could be cut in the measure fails to offset raising cost, maintain benefit packages, or provide minimal compensation increases.